jyotiyadav2508/pizza-hub/README.md

 ## Acknowledgements

 I would like to also thank the following:
-  - My Husband for his support and help doing this project.
   - My Code Institute mentor Mr Sandeep Aggarwal for his guidance through this project.
   - My fellow Code Institute students from whom I got the project idea.
+  - My Husband for his support and help in debugging.
   - Code Institute tutor support who helped me with different issues while doing the project.